 Laundry detergent

-Detergent can be an easy swap to make when starting to make changes in your laundry room.
-Unfortunately, there are not a lot of low tox options sold in the store.
+Liquid detergent can be an easy swap to make when starting to make changes in your laundry room.
+Unfortunately, there are not a lot of nontoxic laundry detergents sold in the store.
 My personal favorite is Thieves laundry soap.
-It lasts my family of four around 5-6 months using this laundry detergent recipe that splits the detergent into two smaller containers (or one larger container) using this recipe.
-The best part is that is does not include artificial fragrance, SLS, optical brighteners or surfactants and it still works so well!!
-Read here about more things to avoid when buying laundry detergent.
+It lasts my family of four around 5-6 months using this laundry detergent recipe that splits the natural laundry detergent into two smaller containers (or one larger container) using this recipe.
+The good news is that it does not include artificial fragrance, SLS, optical brighteners, surfactants, or harsh chemicals.
+Plus, it still works so well on my family’s clothes, towels, bedding, pet items, and more!
+Other natural detergents include Truly Free, Molly’s Suds, and Attitude which you can find on Amazon.

 thieves laundry soap recipe